 Step 1: Download and install the Alexa app, if needed

-This workflow walks through a representative sample set of steps for first-time users of the Alexa app who are setting up their new AMA devices.
+The following workflow walks through a representative sample set of steps for first-time users of the Alexa app who are setting up their new AMA devices.
 The process starts when a user opens the accessory companion app, which prompts the user to download and install the Amazon Alexa app from a deep link.

-Note that before the Alexa setup process starts, the accessory companion app should complete the following tasks:
+Before the Alexa setup process starts, the accessory companion app should complete the following tasks:

 - Use Bluetooth to pair the accessory companion app with the AMA device.

 - Perform any firmware updates to the AMA device.